RN vs LPN Career Outlook: Job Growth, Nursing Shortage, and Advancement Paths (2026)

 Retiring Workforce

 The average age of an RN is 52.
 Approximately 1 million RNs are over 50 and approaching retirement.
 The American Nurses Association projects that more RNs will retire in the next decade than any previous decade.
-Nursing schools cannot produce enough graduates to replace the retiring workforce while simultaneously meeting growing demand.
+Nursing schools cannot produce enough graduates to replace the retiring workforce while meeting growing demand.

 Nursing School Bottleneck